-From our inflammatory responses to pathogens to our clever retorts to insults, humans have developed all sorts of novel ways of protecting ourselves against threats, both real and perceived.
-Give us a knock to the shin or a cut to the hand, and we’ll send in our white blood cells to get to work on healing.
+From our inflammatory responses to pathogens, to our clever retorts to insults, we humans have developed all sorts of ways to defend ourselves against threats, both real and perceived.
+Give us a kick to the shin or a gash to the hand, and we’ll send in white blood cells to get to work on healing.

 What causes inflammation?